corazawaf/coraza.io/content/docs/tutorials/introduction.md

 Key Features:

-* ⇲ **Drop-in** - Coraza is a drop-in alternative to replace the soon to be abandoned Trustwave ModSecurity Engine and supports industry standard SecLang rule sets.
+* ⇲ **Drop-in** - Coraza is a drop-in alternative to replace Trustwave ModSecurity Engine [(planned to be deprecated on July 1, 2024)](https://www.modsecurity.org/) and supports industry-standard SecLang rule sets.

 * 🔥 **Security** -  Coraza runs the [OWASP Core Rule Set (CRS)](https://coreruleset.org) to protect your web applications from a wide range of attacks, including the OWASP Top Ten, with a minimum of false alerts.
-CRS protects from many common attack categories including: SQL Injection (SQLi), Cross Site Scripting (XSS), PHP & Java Code Injection, HTTPoxy, Shellshock, Scripting/Scanner/Bot Detection & Metadata & Error Leakages.
+CRS protects from many common attack categories including SQL Injection (SQLi), Cross Site Scripting (XSS), PHP & Java Code Injection, HTTPoxy, Shellshock, Scripting/Scanner/Bot Detection & Metadata & Error Leakages.

 * 🔌 **Extensible** - Coraza is a library at its core, with many integrations to deploy on-premise Web Application Firewall instances.
 Audit Loggers, persistence engines, operators, actions, create your own functionalities to extend Coraza as much as you want.

 * 🚀 **Performance** - From huge websites to small blogs, Coraza can handle the load with minimal performance impact.
 Check our [Benchmarks](https://coraza.io/docs/reference/benchmarks)

-* ﹡ **Simplicity** - Anyone is able to understand and modify the Coraza source code.
+* ﹡ **Simplicity** - Anyone can understand and modify the Coraza source code.
 It is easy to extend Coraza with new functionality.

 * 💬 **Community** - Coraza is a community project, contributions are accepted and all ideas will be considered.
 Find contributor guidance in the [CONTRIBUTION](https://github.com/corazawaf/coraza/blob/v2/master/CONTRIBUTING.md) document.